Free Clinical Whole Genome Sequencing to Children with Undiagnosed Genetic Diseases

-It will take up to 90 days to get the results, and the results will not be made public.
-They will be sent to your referring physician.
+In an estimated 90 days the results will be sent to your referring physician.

 How do I apply?

-Complete our RG application and a member of the Patient Advocacy will contact you for next steps to determine eligibility: http://www.raregenomics.org/patient-application
+Complete our RG application and a member of our Patient Advocacy Team will contact you for next steps to determine eligibility.

 Rare Genomics Institute (RG) is happy to announce the first patient diagnosis through Whole Genome Sequencing within Illumina’s iHope program.